Skip to main content

 Safety isn’t just peace of mind-it’s money.

-• Property values in safer zip codes grow faster.
+• Property values in safer zip codes may grow more consistently.
 A $400K home in Chico could appreciate $40K+ in 5 years, compared to stagnant prices in high-crime markets.

 • Buying in unsafe areas?
 You risk insurance hikes, resale discounts, and weaker rental demand.

-Waiting only makes it worse: safety-rated neighborhoods in Sacramento suburbs are already seeing +7–10% annual price gains.
+Waiting may change your cost and opportunity depending on market conditions: safety-rated neighborhoods in Sacramento suburbs are already seeing +7–10% annual price gains.
 Delay, and you’ll either pay $50K more later or get pushed into less desirable zip codes.

 For a full data-driven look, see our deep dive: Safest Cities in California.